 Institutional Review Board FAQ's

 The IRB will decide if the research qualifies as exempt, expedited, or full-review.
-Once an application has passed the initial screening process, the average time frame for IRB review of exempt protocols is one week and two weeks for expedited protocols.
+Once an application has passed the initial screening process, the average time frame for IRB review of exempt protocols is two weeks and four weeks for expedited protocols.
 Protocols requiring a full-review will be reviewed at the next scheduled IRB monthly meeting.
 The entire review time frame is lengthened if the application is not complete or is not submitted correctly and fails either the initial screening or the initial IRB review and requires revisions.

 First, you should read and follow all directions and posted IRB procedures.
 Second, you should complete all required components within each section.
 Third, you should provide written responses that are clear and concise and which fully address all requested components in each section.
 It is recommended that researchers read through the application once before the begin to complete it, in order to familiarize themselves with what information should be included, and where that information should be included with in the application and/or addendum.